typst/packages/packages/preview/acrostiche/0.3.6/README.md

 You can also print an index of all acronyms used in the document with the `#print-index()` function.
 The index is printed as a section for which you can choose the heading level, the numbering, and the outline parameters (with respectively the `level: int`, `numbering: none | string | function`, and `outlined: bool` parameters).
 You can also choose their order with the `sorted: string` parameter that accepts either an empty string (print in the order they are defined), "up" (print in ascending alphabetical order), or "down" (print in descending alphabetical order).
-The index contains all the acronyms you defined.
+By default, the index contains all the acronyms you defined.
+You can choose to only display acronyms that are actually used in the document by passing `used-only: true` to the function.
+Warning, the detection of used acronym uses the states at the end of the document.
+Thus, if you reset an acronym and do not use it again until the end, it will not appear in the index.
  You can use the `title: string` parameter to change the name of the heading for the index section.
 The default value is "Acronyms Index".
 Passing an empty string for `title` results in the index having no heading (i.e., no section for the index).
 You can customize the string displayed after the acronym in the list with the `delimiter: ":"` parameter.
 To adjust the spacing between the acronyms adjust the `row-gutter: auto | int | relative | fraction | array` parameter, the default is `2pt`.